How To Curate Content

 The fact is, creating original content — even blog posts — takes a lot of time and effort.
 In its 4th Annual Blogger Survey, Orbit Media reached out to 1,377 bloggers.
 The survey revealed that bloggers spend more time writing (almost 3.5 hours per post) and 41% write more words per post than they did just three years earlier.

-If you don’t have the time, resources, or budget to churn out several deliciously thorough pieces of content per month, you should consider content curation to help fill some of the content gaps.
+If you don’t have the time, resources, or budget to churn out several deliciously thorough pieces of content per month, you should consider adding content curation to your content marketing strategy help fill some of the content gaps.

 What is Content Curation?